jonathan8567/Positioning/README.md

 For class Position, you need to input the belows variable:

-1.ticker: fund code of the portfolio you would like to update, e.g. "X2947" 2.updatetype: default "ALL", positioning type ("Rates", "Credit", "FX" or "ALL") you would like to update, 3.date: default "datetime.date.today()", update until which day 4.days: default "5", download how many days of data 5.file_path: default "P:\\Product Specialists\\Tools\\Position Monitor\\", indicates where to read and save the file
+1.ticker: fund code of the portfolio you would like to update, e.g. "X2947" 2.updatetype: default "ALL", positioning type ("Rates", "Credit", "Fx" or "All") you would like to update, 3.date: default "datetime.date.today()", update until which day 4.days: default "5", download how many days of data 5.file_path: default "P:\\Product Specialists\\Tools\\Position Monitor\\", indicates where to read and save the file